-RC 670 Professional Topics Seminar (asynchronous or synchronous online)

-- Discuss with advisor on whether to take this RC 670 in second or third fall term

-RC 609 Practicum #2 (clinical experience and synchronous weekly supervision) RC 640 Crisis and Trauma Counseling (hybrid)

-Credit Load: 10 or 12
+RC 670 Professional Topics Seminar (asynchronous or synchronous online) Discuss with advisor on whether to take this RC 670 in second or third fall term RC 609 Practicum #2 (clinical experience and synchronous weekly supervision) RC 640 Crisis and Trauma Counseling (hybrid) Credit Load: 10 or 12

-- Courses normally taken during the second winter terms: RC 610 Internship #1 (clinical experience and synchronous weekly supervision) RC 645 Addictive Behaviors in Counseling (hybrid) Credit Load: 14 - 7.
-Course normally taken during the second spring terms: RC 610 Internship #2 (clinical experience and synchronous weekly supervision) RC 651 Ethics II (hybrid) Credit Load: 12 - 8.
-Course normally taken during the second summer terms: RC 662 Assessment and Testing (asynchronous or hybrid) Credit Load: 4 - 9.
-Course normally taken during the third fall terms: RC 660 Case Management & Community Partnerships (asynchronous or hybrid) Credit Load: 4 or 6 (if taking RC 670) (if you want full-time financial aid status, then discuss with advisor to re-arrange to ensure you have at least 9 credits during this term)
+6. Courses normally taken during the second winter terms: RC 645 Addictive Behaviors in Counseling (hybrid)

+See below for notes on the clinical course

+Credit Load: at least 4, depending on # of credits for RC 610

+7. Course normally taken during the second spring terms: RC 651 Ethics II (hybrid)

+See below for notes on the clinical course

+Credit Load: at least 2, depending on # of credits for RC 610

+8. Course normally taken during the second summer terms: RC 662 Assessment and Testing (asynchronous or hybrid) See below for notes on the clinical course

+Credit Load: at least 4, depending on # of credits for RC 610

+9. Course normally taken during the third fall terms:

+RC 660 Case Management & Community Partnerships (hybrid) RC 670 Professional Topics Seminar (asynchronous) - if not already taken in the previous Fall term

+See below for notes on the clinical course

+Credit Load: at least 4, depending on # of credits for RC 610 and if need to take RC 670 Graduate in December

-National exam during Summer or Fall term before graduation Complete Portfolio Oral Comprehensive before graduation (final term)
+National exam during Summer or Fall term before graduation

+Complete Exit Requirement: Comprehensive Exam before graduation (final term)